Playhouse Cinema: First sale and operation as Italian cinema, then adult movie theatre (1957-1990)

 After remaining dormant for several years, the theatre was sold to a local Italian family who converted it to Hamilton's premiere Italian theatre in the early 1960s.
 The theatre screened Italian films as well as Hollywood films dubbed in Italian, such as Doctor Zhivago (1965) and The Godfather Part II (1974).

 The Playhouse Theatre sometime in the 1960s, the marquee reads Il Padrino Part II.

-The theatre struggled throuhgout the 1970s and was sold to Michael and Santina Parente in 1977, another family of Italian immigrants, for $125,000 ($602,000 CAD in 2025).
+The theatre struggled throughout the 1970s and was sold to Michael and Santina Parente in 1977, another family of Italian immigrants, for $125,000 ($602,000 CAD in 2025).
 The theatre continued to struggle screening just Italian films, so the Parentes began showing blue films to improve revenue in 1979.
 The Playhouse was the only adult film theatre in city.
 In August 1990 the theatre closed as a commercial cinema.

 Dormancy and brief operation as live theatre (1990-1998)

 Theatre Terra Nova, founded in 1988 by Brian Morton, bought the building in 1990 with a $225,000 loan (approximately $423,000 CAD in 2025) from Hamilton City Council.
 The troupe performed various Canadian plays and musical in the theatre, including Billy Bishop Goes to War (1978), Cold Comfort (1982) and troupe member Dave Carley's Writing with Our Feet (1990).
 The troupe folded in 1992, after which the building sat dormant for over 5 years.